 Los Padrinos Juvenile Hall Sex Abuse Lawsuits

 There are some awful detention centers on that list.
 But Los Padrinos Juvenile Hall in Los Angeles County really stands out as particularly awful.
-This detention center hss been the focus of numerous lawsuits alleging widespread sexual abuse by staff members over several decades.
+This detention center has been the focus of numerous lawsuits alleging widespread sexual abuse by staff members over several decades.

 In December 2022, a significant lawsuit was filed on behalf of 279 individuals who claimed they were sexually abused while detained at various county juvenile facilities, including Los Padrinos, between 1985 and 2019.
 The plaintiffs alleged that the county failed to implement adequate hiring policies to screen for sexual predators and neglected to protect minors from harm.